antoinepryy/TDA602-language-based-security/README.md

 ![Thread-Safe Version](/assets/lab1/thread-safe.PNG)

-The new withdraw function implemented in `Wallet` class, that avoid data races problems:
+The new withdraw function implemented in `Wallet` class, that avoids data races problems:

 ```java